metaborg/devenv/README.md

 We use a Gradle feature called [Composite Builds](https://docs.gradle.org/current/userguide/composite_builds.html), which allow multiple Gradle builds to be easily composed together.
 We include all subdirectories (which are usually repositories) in the composite build, achieved in the last code block in `settings.gradle.kts`.

-The repository update functionality comes from the `org.metaborg.gradle.config.devenv` plugin which is applied at the top of `build.gradle.kts`.
+The repository functionality comes from the `org.metaborg.gradle.config.devenv-settings` and `org.metaborg.gradle.config.devenv-repositories` plugin which are applied at the top of `settings.gradle.kts`/`build.gradle.kts`.
 This plugin exposes the `devenv` extension which allows configuration of repositories.

 ## Troubleshooting
-In general, ensure you're calling `./gradlew` on Linux and MacOS (or `gradlew.bat` on Windows) instead of your local Gradle installation.
-The local one is most likely too new.
+In general, ensure you're calling `./repo` and `./gradlew` on Linux and MacOS (or `repo.bat` and `gradlew.bat` on Windows) instead of your local Gradle installation.
+The local one may be too old or too new.

 ### Task 'buildAll' not found in root project 'devenv'
 You have 'configure on demand' enabled, such as `org.gradle.configureondemand=true` in your `~/.gradle/gradle.properties` file.
 Disable this.

 ### Expiring Daemon because JVM heap space is exhausted
-You didn't set the memory limits found at the start of this README, or they need to be increased even more.
+The memory limits in `gradle.properties` may be too low, and may need to be increased.
+Running the build without `--parallel` may decrease memory pressure, as less tasks are executed concurrently.
+Or, there is a memory leak in the build: please make a heap dump and send this to the developers so it can be addressed.

 ### Could not create service of type FileAccessTimeJournal using GradleUserHomeScopeServices.createFileAccessTimeJournal()
 The permissions in your `~/.gradle/` directory are too restrictive.
 For example, if you're using WSL, ensure the directory is not a symlink to the Windows' `.gradle/` directory.